-We Out Here 2019:
+We Out Here 2019

 As a comparatively infrequent festival goer even in light of this summer’s Texture coverage, it feels improper to rate or compare events against each other.
 Attending is like slipping through a wormhole into a remote sector of the galaxy for a few days, and given the choice on offer experiences can massively differ.
 As a result we’ll try and offer broader thoughts, highlights, and comments on the weekend as a whole.
 If you only take one conclusion from this piece, make it this: We Out Here was a hugely enjoyable and promising weekend, full of life, energy, and love of music.
 We can’t wait to see where it goes next, and for a fledgling outing it ran reassuringly smoothly.

 In terms of local environment, We Out Here certainly got it right.
 Rolling green hills and plenty of space meant that there weren’t any crushes, few queues, and no mud pits of despair as the heavens opened.
-In light of a solid Friday’s worth of rain, Tirzah’s evening set could well have been a wash-out, but her melancholic love songs were elevated by the drenched crowd, given a paradoxically fresh touch by the pervasively sombre mood.
+In light of a solid Friday’s worth of rain, Tirzah’s evening set could well have been a wash-out, but her melancholic delivery was elevated in the face of the drenched audience, given a paradoxically fresh touch by the pervasively sombre mood.
 Such was the crowd’s engagement that what could have been a low point as my boots filled with water ended up being one of the best moments of the weekend as a whole.

-That’s not to say that the operation was flawless: where the sound was mostly exemplary, with Danley Sound Labs providing the best I’ve ever heard at a festival in terms of clarity, punch, and EQ, the Love Dancin’ soundsystem really hampered a performance by Mafalda I had been looking forward too.
+That’s not to say that the operation was flawless: where the sound was mostly exemplary, with Danley Sound Labs providing the best I’ve ever heard at a festival in terms of clarity and punch, the Love Dancin’ soundsystem really hampered a performance by Mafalda I had been looking forward to.
 I’m not sure what went wrong but the beautifully decorated interior fell flat when buried in washed-out sound.
 Scheduling too, particularly when it came to the more dance-centric acts, felt at times misplaced, perhaps given the difficulty of meshing them with a lot of the live performances.
 Objekt and Call Super’s back to back was predictably nutty leading into sunrise, but the Whities showcase felt oddly timed.
-Forced to start particularly house-y, Minor Science and Nic Tasker didn’t really get into their stride of screwface, oddball cuts until about two thirds in, throwing Errorsmith’s wonky ‘Superlative Fatigue’ straight into Pev’s ‘ Dance til the Police Come’ in a manner metaphorical of the kitchen sink.
-It felt like an effort to cajole the crowd in the direction they were more suited to.
-'Topper Top’ was met with a suitably raucous reaction, but it felt like the Rhythm Corner had missed potential.
+Forced to start particularly house-y, Minor Science and Nic Tasker didn’t really get into their stride of screwface, oddball cuts until about two thirds in, throwing Errorsmith’s wonky ‘Superlative Fatigue’ straight into Pev’s ‘ Dance til the Police Come’ in what came across as a kitchen-sink stretch to summon the required energy from a crowd more used to the perforating drum sequnecing of DJ Krust.
+‘Topper Top’ was met with a suitably raucous reaction, but it felt like the Rhythm Corner had missed potential.

 The thing is though, apart from some issues with specific food vendors, predictable need for ever increasing numbers of toilets, and the vintage British weather, We Out Here was a hugely enjoyable festival.
 As a coherent experience it was perfectly weighted to allow those moments of spontaneous emotion and joy to spill out, reflecting the passion of everyone involved in its organisation and execution.
 A friend remarked that they may well have lost money given the spacious and not particularly densely populated campsite, but it didn’t feel like a concern.
 This was a family affair under the watchful eye of Gilles Peterson, and exuded charm uncharacteristic of its tender age.